trevorsharp/youtube-podcast-feeds/README.md

 # youtube-podcast-feeds

-Create video podcast feeds from YouTube videos
+Create podcast feeds from YouTube videos

 ## Features

-- Download YouTube videos from channels, users, or playlists
 - Generate RSS feeds that can be added to podcast apps with support for video podcasts (e.g. Apple Podcasts)
-- Simple web server for hosting RSS feeds and video files
+- Simple web server for serving RSS feed data and video files
+- Download YouTube videos from channels, users, or playlists for higher quality

 ## Setup Using Docker